UCC Expanded Group Therapy Offerings – Fall 2016

-Calm in Chaos is a 4-week course designed to teach tools that help make the most chaotic day calmer.
+Calm in Chaos is a 4-week psycho-educational group designed to teach tools that help make the most chaotic day calmer.
 Using the model of 1) Hear it, 2) Do it, 3) Talk about it, the group lasts 4 weeks (one hour per week) and explores a variety of ways to make peace in our lives.
 This is a group for beginners.
 No experience is needed.
-The specific techniques practiced in class include:
+The specific techniques practiced in session include:

 Week 1: Rhythmic Breathing

 UNDERSTANDING SELF & OTHERS (General Therapy Groups):

 This group helps students to address a variety of presenting concerns in a safe and supportive atmosphere.
 The group focuses on both content and process material to help members establish and maintain the skills needed to be successful in college and in life.
 Students often discuss anxiety, depression, relationships, adjustment concerns, family concerns, academic concerns, and a host of other issues.
 The group meets for an hour and a half each week and the exact time is dependent on members’ schedules.
 The group will begin around September 21st, 2016.

 The Graduate Therapy Group is a safe and confidential space for graduate students to gain perspective and insight into themselves.
 Topics for discussion are broad and will be generated by group members.
 Students can address concerns such as interpersonal issues, adjustment to graduate/professional school, family issues, academic-related concerns, work/life balance, or coping with other mental health concerns (e.g. depression, anxiety, trauma).
 Group members may explore patterns of how they relate to themselves and others with the aim of developing greater understanding and acceptance, changing current behaviors, and developing better ways of coping in a supportive environment.
 This group will begin the week of September 26th, 2016.